reel2bits/reel2bits/docs/index.rst

 reel2bits documentation
 =========================

-reel2bits is a self-hosted, free and open-source web application dedicated for sharing your own music tracks, albums, or podcasts.
+reel2bits is a self-hosted, free and open-source web application dedicated for sharing music tracks, albums, or podcasts.

 .. toctree::
     :maxdepth: 2